sderosiaux/every-single-day-i-tldr/README.md

 > Note for my employer: this is stuff I'm reading mostly off work of course. :angel:

+# 16-10-2016

+- http://gun.js.org/ A resilient decentralized realtime graph database for the web (nice landing page!)
+- https://github.com/attic-labs/noms A document graph git oriented database
+- http://www.datomic.com/ "The fully transactional, cloud-ready, distributed database." used by Netflix, Facebook, should be nice no?
+Ensure immutability, versioning, history.

 # 15-10-2016

 - https://medium.com/@boennemann/avoid-yarn-for-packages-and-fully-enjoy-its-benefits-for-application-development-8bdd4deb33cf An example of why yarn can lead to unexpected behavior